msoos/cav2025/README.md

 ```

 You can examine that script to ensure that indeed everything gets rebuilt from
 source.
+The build script calls other build scripts that wipe all compiled files
-It builds everything needed, from cadical to cadiback to
+and rebuild everything from scratch.
+It builds everything needed, from cadical
-arjun, approxmc, breakid, ganak, etc. All these are provided and publicly
+to cadiback to arjun, approxmc, breakid, ganak, etc. All these are provided and
-available.
-In fact, all of them are a git repository, with public GIT commits.
+publicly available.
+In fact, all of them are a git repository, with public GIT
+commits.
 You can check them out.
 All are either MIT or LGPLv2 licensed.
-In fact, only
+In
-BreakID (more precisely, its bliss library) is LGPLv2, and it's not even used,
+fact, only BreakID (more precisely, its bliss library) is LGPLv2, and it's not
-but compiled in.
-Hence I could the final binary MIT, but currently, it's LGPLv2.
+even used, but compiled in.
+Hence I could have the final binary MIT, but
+currently, it's LGPLv2.

 # MCComp2024 and MCComp2023 CNF instances
 The CNF instances are in the directories: